emilyliza/Outer_Sunset_Directory/README.md

 This is the first project I completed while enrolled in General Assembly's Web Development Immersive.
-I used Node.js, JavaScript, Express and the YELP API to create a directory places to visit in the Outer Sunset district of San Francisco.
+I used Node.js, JavaScript, Express and the YELP API to create a directory of places to visit in the Outer Sunset district of San Francisco.